firebolt-db/godocs/docs/API-reference/using-async-queries.md

 ### Response body format

-A successful response for an asynchronous query returns JSON output containing:
+A successful response for an asynchronous query returns HTTP status 202 with JSON output containing:

 * `message` &ndash; Confirmation that the query has been accepted for asynchronous execution.
 * `token` &ndash; A unique identifier for tracking the query's progress.